DataAnalyticsEngineering/FANS/README.md

 ### Installing dependencies

-Dependencies are installed using a package manager.
-Using `apt`, the following commands are run:
+We recommend installing the dependencies using a package manager.
+For example, using `apt`, the following commands are run:

 ```bash
 apt-get install \